Canva Pricing: Did It Increase? Price History 2026

 - Social media erupted with cancellation announcements

-- TechCrunch, The Verge, and major outlets covered the backlash
+- The Verge, TechCrunch, and major outlets covered the backlash

 - Reddit threads with thousands of upvotes criticized the pricing